147th Automobile Base: 1946-2009

-In June 1946, the NKO Motor Depot was subordinated to the General Staff of the Soviet Army and was headed by Major General Alexander Gladkov.
+In June 1946, the NKO Motor Depot was subordinated to the General Staff of the Soviet Army and was headed by Major General Aleksandr Gladkov.
 Since 1975, car depot has taken part in the annual competition "For traffic safety", which is held among all car companies in Moscow.
 More than 60 drivers of the depot have in different years been awarded the honorary title of "The best driver of the city of Moscow".
 Personnel of the base took part in military exercises such as "Dnepr", "West-77", and "South" during the Cold War.
 In 2009, it was abolished as a structural subdivision of the Ministry of Defense, with its equipment and structural units being transferred to the 147 Automobile Base.

 On the occasion of its 75th anniversary in July 2019, the servicemen of the base demonstrated the UAZ assembly, elements of extreme driving, as well as "danced" the waltz on all cars that historically took part in military parades in Moscow.